Frequently asked questions

 How are PEM encoded public keys supposed to be used with REST APIs?

 PEM encoded public keys can only be used with REST APIs after they have been Base64 encoded.

 Can preview stage APIs still be used after CA Service announces general availability (GA)?

-Yes, there will be a short period after CA Service announces GA when the preview APIs can still be used.
-Note that this period is only intended for customers to smoothly transition to using the latest APIs and will be short-lived with limited support.
-It is recommended that customers migrate to using the GA APIs as soon as they are available.
+Yes, preview APIs can still be used for a short period after CA Service announces GA.
+This period is only intended for customers to smoothly transition to using the latest APIs and will be short-lived with limited support.
+We recommend that customers migrate to using the GA APIs as soon as they are available.

 How can resources created during the preview period be accessed after CA Service announces general availability (GA)?

 You cannot view or manage resources created during the preview period using the Google Cloud console.